 In order to get to St. Augustine from Orlando, you can simply take the 1-4 East and then take the I-95 North up to St. Augustine.
 It is definitely a place you need to check out while you are visiting Florida on vacation in the summer.

 If you want to find a closest beach from Orlando be sure to check out Orlando to Cocoa Beach or if you are traveling with your pup then check out the best pet friendly beach right here.
 Both are also amazing beaches.

 St. Augustine Florida Beach

-One of the many free things you can do in St. Augustine is to check out the amazing atlantic coast.
-It is here where you can take a break from the hustle and bustle of your vacation for a chance to just let go and relax.
+One of the many free things you can do in St. Augustine is to check out the amazing Atlantic coast.
+It is here where you can take a break from the hustle and bustle of your vacation for a chance to just let go.

-Since, this area consist of 42 miles of atlantic coastlines you can definitely get a chance to check out the amazing water while stepping foot on the very same beach that the early spanish explorers came across.
+This area consist of 42 miles of Atlantic coastlines so you can definitely get a chance to check it out.
+Step foot on the very same beach that the early Spanish explorers came across.

 You may also hear about St. Augustine’s neighboring beaches.
 In the north you can find Ponte Vedra Beach of Jacksonville and Vilano Beach.
 Along with others found in the south such as Crescent Beach, Butler Beach, and Anastasia State Park.

 All of these Atlantic beaches are unique in their own way, some have more people while others have more wildlife.
 Whichever you choose, you should definitely plan for it on your vacation of travels.

 You will most definitely enjoy it!

 St Augustine Beach is one of the most popular beaches because of its proximity to the downtown area and other close attractions.
 It is more of a busier beach in the summer, but definitely a place to check out.